Step 8 of Alcoholics Anonymous

-Alcoholics Anonymous is a fellowship of recovering alcoholics who have chosen to help one another stay sober.
-AA is based upon 12 Steps and 12 Traditions.
-Step 8 is regarded as one of the most challenging steps by many members.
+Step 8 of AA is regarded as one of the most challenging steps by many members.
 This step requires you to make a list of people you have harmed and be willing to apologize and right your wrongs.
 This step is so challenging because it requires you to take an honest look at just how much your alcoholism has impacted the people around you.
 People who suffer from alcoholism often behave in ways they would never behave if they were not under the influence of alcohol.
-The essence of Alcoholics Anonymous Step 8 is to come to terms with the actions your alcoholism encouraged and take personal responsibility for any harm you have caused another human being.
+The essence of Alcoholics Anonymous Step 8 is to come to terms with the actions your alcohol addiction encouraged and take personal responsibility for any harm you have caused another human being.

 As you approach the 8th Step of Alcoholics Anonymous it is important for you take a moment to recognize just how far you have come since your very first AA meeting.
 Completing seven Alcoholics Anonymous steps is an impressive accomplishment.
 Take comfort in knowing that the first seven steps of the program have prepared you for this step.
 If you find yourself struggling with Step 8, remember that you have the help and support of your sponsor and the AA fellowship.
 Your sponsor was once in the same exact position you are in now.
 It is likely that your sponsor felt similar to the way you feel now when he or she was approaching Alcoholics Anonymous Step 8.

 Step 8 of AA: Apologize and Right Wrongs